ushreya/ushreya.github.io/index.md

 **Research Experience**

--Explicit modelling of verbal and non-verbal human sound events with conventional audio-visual context multimedia emotion recognition model by considering human events as an auxiliary yet another important modality. \n -Developing and improving emotion recognition for induced emotions in movies by using Acoustic sound events cues and scene analysis.
+-Explicit modelling of verbal and non-verbal human sound events with conventional audio-visual context multimedia emotion recognition model by considering human events as an auxiliary yet another important modality.
+-Developing and improving emotion recognition for induced emotions in movies by using Acoustic sound events cues and scene analysis.
 -Considering and modelling the annotator’s perception and its affect on each other by cross-modal attention for fairness